A list of the 10 best guest stars in The Good Wife, ranked from worst to best, from wife murderers and cunning clients to eccentric geniuses.

-And so, as you embark on one of your many re-watches, you suddenly remember that Hollywood stars like Michael J. Fox, Jeffrey Dean Morgan, Kyle MacLachlan and Matthew Goode have all been guest stars in The Good Wife.
-You ponder about all the familiar names you’ve seen appear in the credits, playing roles that are so iconic that the names of their characters come to mind before the names of the actors you know so well.
+Many Hollywood stars have all been guest stars in The Good Wife.
+Michael J. Fox, Jeffrey Dean Morgan, Kyle MacLachlan, Alan Cumming, Matthew Goode: you name them.
+But that’s not what makes us come back to the show over and over again.
+These roles have become so iconic that the names of the characters come to mind before the names of the actors you know so well, as if they were real-life friends.
 Eli Gold, Jackie Florrick, Neil Gross, Kalinda Sharma, Lemond Bishop, Colin Sweeney, Louis Canning, Nancy Crozier … The list of unforgettable fictional names goes on.

 When so many characters have been embued with such level of personality, it’s hard to establish which of them are the protagonists and which are the guest stars.
 We’ve decided to exclude the Florrick family and the Lockhart-Gardner staff from the list, even though a second list might be in order, just to give us the chance to talk about the manipulative mother-in-law we love to hate and the sarcastic campaign manager we’d love to meet.
 From lovable wife murderers to annoyingly good lawyers, here are the 10 best guest stars in The Good Wife, ranked from best to worst.